alfredbaudisch/alfredbaudisch.com/content/pages/about.md

   <p>I have worked on hundreds of software development projects, using many different languages and frameworks. <strong>Elixir and Phoenix authority since 2015.</strong> Currently working as Elixir backend developer and PostgreSQL data architect in Copenhagen, Denmark.</p>
 ---

-> My life’s mission is to acquire knowledge in _every possible field and subject_.
+> My life's mission is to acquire knowledge in _every possible field and subject_.
 The world has so much to offer, that the idea of _focusing on a single subject_ my whole life would be the same as _throwing away my opportunity to live_.
 >
 > Alfred Reinold Baudisch

 **My biggest passion in life is to learn new things and develop new abilities** and new crafts, and to experiment with them, creating little projects, **mostly Code, Art, and Games**.
 This is clearly shown by the number of projects and single pieces of work that I have created in the past two decades.

-**My biggest aim in life is to achieve what I call “Art Life” or “Creative Life”**, where I can just freely acquire knowledge and experiment with various crafts every day, full time, without any commercial compromise nor pressure, without any need for communication. **You can think about this as my desire to achieve early retirement and then live in a cave as an hermit artist and scientist.**
+**My biggest aim in life is to achieve what I call "Art Life" or "Creative Life"**, where I can just freely acquire knowledge and experiment with various crafts every day, full time, without any commercial compromise nor pressure, without any need for communication. **You can think about this as my desire to achieve early retirement and then live in a cave as an hermit artist and scientist.**

 Some of my projects turned into companies, [where one of them, Fred](https://alfredbaudisch.medium.com/how-a-whatsapp-bot-got-famous-and-evolved-as-the-brazilian-wechat-and-conversational-commerce-e2213262183d), raised a round of angel capital from a venture investor.
 Cobra Legal, one of my previous companies, was all about herpetology education and **giving parties with real snakes wrapped around my neck**.

-In order to get better at art and other creative skills and to live a small portion of my dreamed “creative life”, I started the [Dailies project](/dailies), where **I create a piece of work every day, from start to finish**.
+In order to get better at art and other creative skills and to live a small portion of my dreamed "creative life", I started the [Dailies project](/dailies), where **I create a piece of work every day, from start to finish**.

 > I THINK IN PICTURES.
 Words are like a second language to me.
 I translate both spoken and written words into full-color movies, complete with sound, which run like a VCR tape in my head.
 When somebody speaks to me, his words are instantly translated into pictures.
 Language-based thinkers often find this phenomenon difficult to understand, but in my job \[…\], visual thinking is a tremendous advantage.
 Visual thinking has enabled me to build entire systems in my imagination.
 >